 - The Strong RSA assumption implies the QR-Strong assumption (almost trivial, due to the size of ).

-- The Low Order assumption unconditionally holds in because it contains no elements of low order.
+- For , where are safe primes, the Low Order assumption unconditionally holds in , because it contains no elements of low order.

-- If the RSA modulus is the product of strong primes then the Order assumption in is equivalent to factoring.
+- For an RSA modulus , the Order assumption in the multiplicative group mod is equivalent to factoring.

 The Factoring assumption implies the Discrete Logarithm assumption in an RSA group.